kenichi/h2/README.md

 This will lazily fire up a celluloid pool, with defaults defined by Celluloid.

-NOTE: if you've added reel and required the 'h2/server' API, Celluloid will be loaded in your Ruby VM already; however, you must still require this to have the client use Celluloid actor pools.
+NOTE: if you've added celluloid-io and required the 'h2/server' API, Celluloid will be loaded in your Ruby VM already; however, you must still require this to have the client use Celluloid actor pools.

 #### Concurrent-Ruby ThreadPoolExecutor